joshayoung/joshayoung_website/src/pages/me.md

 # About Me

 My name is Josh Young.
-I am a web developer living and working in Franklin, Tennessee.
+I am a web developer living and working in Nashville, Tennessee.
 I enjoy all things tech related.
 I am not a huge blogger, but I enjoy writing small posts about what I am currently working with or technologies that I am using.
 Maybe something I say here will help someone in their journey, or at the very least provide a central place for me to document what I have learned when working through new projects.

 ### My Job